When? At mutual acceptance.

 Whatever you see for your future, my job is to help you get there.
 Your new home will be the place you wake up in, the place you come home to as a sanctuary from the outside world, and a place to share with family and friends.
 As your agent, I am keenly aware the house is also an investment and financial commitment.

 There are many logical things to consider when purchasing a home and I have the tools to make sure you accomplish your financial goals.
-Once that’s covered, I turn it back over to you, with full permission to explore how you feel about each home we tour.
+Once that’s covered, I turn it back over to you to explore how you feel about each home we tour.
 Finding a perfect match often requires using your senses beyond the facts and finances.
 This home purchase will be a combination of logic and guided intuition to make sure you find your happy place.
 Let’s go... ~Jen